The Temperature, Electron, and Pressure Characteristics of Switchbacks: Parker Solar Probe Observations: Discussion and Summary

 At last, we briefly discuss the heating of protons and alphas by switchbacks.
 In combination with the proton and alpha temperature variations, we can see that the alpha particles are more heated in TR and QP than in spike regions, but the protons show the opposite feature, whereas the TR region indicates an intermediate state between QP and spike.
 These characteristics imply that the preferential heating mechanisms of protons and alphas are competing in different regions of switchbacks.
 In general, the alpha particles are preferentially heated via Alfvén-cyclotron dissipation when the alpha-to-proton differential flow normalized by local Alfvén speed is close to zero, whereas the protons are more heated when the differential flow increases \citep{kasper-2008}, and the heating efficiency is also related to $\beta_{\parallel p}$ \citep{kasper-2013}.
 As shown in \citet{huang-2023SWB}, the alpha-to-proton differential speeds in different regions of switchbacks are predominantly low, implying the switchbacks should be favorable for the heating of alpha particles.
 Moreover, Figure \ref{fig:swbTani} shows the $\beta_{\parallel p}$ varies in a wide range in switchbacks, thus the heating efficiency could vary in different regions.
 Further, \citet{huang-2023SWB} suggest that there are numerous small-scale current sheets in switchbacks due to magnetic braiding, and the relaxation of these microstructures could provide the energy to heat ambient solar wind.
-Therefore, the alpha-to-proton temperatures increase more in TR and QP than in spike regions implying that the relaxation of small-scale current sheets may start from outside switchbacks, which is reasonable due to fewer small-scale current sheets existing in QP and TR than in spike regions.
+Therefore, the alpha-to-proton temperatures increase more in TR and QP than in spike regions, implying that the relaxation of small-scale current sheets may start from outside switchbacks, which is reasonable due to fewer small-scale current sheets existing in QP and TR than in spike regions.
 However, the opposite proton variations are difficult to explain, but the TR stays in an intermediate state between QP and spike may suggest that the protons and alphas transfer energies between QP and spike regions probably through proton-proton, alpha-alpha, and alpha-proton collisions.
 The collisions may further modify the temperature anisotropies and alpha-to-proton temperature ratios.
+Furthermore, the physical processes associated with the strong scattering of electrons inside switchbacks (such as instabilities, turbulence, wave-particle interactions, etc.) may also contribute to the strong heating of protons inside switchbacks.
 Therefore, a more detailed quantitative analysis is valuable to figure out the competing heating mechanisms of protons and alphas in different regions of switchbacks.